-- 1. The front of the box. - 2.
-A photograph showing the front and side of the box with the identification plate (if present). - 3.
-A photograph showing the front and OTHER side of the box. - 4.
-The rear of the box if applicable. - 5.
-A detail (close-up) of the artwork in portrait format - Please include photos taken 'straight-on' as these are best for capturing artwork detail.
-Multiple shots can show the box from different angles. - Please ensure there are no extra things in the photograph to detract from your artwork, such as safety cones, equipment pack, paint pots, water bottles, etc.
+- A. One photograph of each side of the box taken 'straight on'.
+Total of up to 4 photographs. - B. Two angled photographs: one showing the front and side of the box; and one showing the rear and other side of the box. - C. Two photographs of close-up 'details' of the artwork ie a selected area. - Please ensure there are no people and no extra things in the photograph to detract from your artwork, such as safety cones, equipment pack, paint pots, water bottles, etc and that all masking tape has been removed.
+Photographs with equipment or tape will not be accepted.

-Photos of the work in progress
+Photos of the work in progress Optional extras